Meta Clustering for Collaborative Learning: Introduction

-One goal of divide-and-conquer is to reduce computational cost via parallel computing across the sub-datasets, where one learner has access to all the sub-datasets, in contrast to each learner having access to one sub-dataset in our framework.
-In addition, divide-and-conquer methods assume that the underlying relationship between the response and the predictors for each sub-dataset is the same, thus combining results from all the sub-datasets is reasonable.
-However, the datasets in distributed storage may have potential subgroups, rather than the seemingly unified one label.
-For example, a dataset from one single study may be stored in distributed servers, and some servers may have data damaged or altered due to systematic problems or hacker attacks; an insurance claim dataset may consist of sub-datasets from different states, where sensitive variables (e.g., age, gender) are different according to different state laws; for data integration from different sources, data analysts are faced with issues of verifying data authenticity and relevance; in meta analysis and clinical trials, exploring or test heterogeneity is of great importance for statistical reproducible inference.
-In such cases, the underlying relationship between the response and the variables may be different across all sub-datasets.
-Identifying potential clusterings of the subs-datasets is of great importance for bias reduction and robust/efficient modeling.
-For divide-and-conquer methods, meta-clustering can be applied to analyze either if there are potential cluster structures on the whole dataset.
-If there are some cluster structures, then the random splitting in divide-and-conquer may lead to modeling bias.
+The primary goal of divide-and-conquer is to reduce computational costs via parallel computing across sub-datasets.
+One learner may or may not have access to all the sub-datasets.
+In our framework, each learner can only access its local sub-dataset.
+Also, divide-and-conquer methods assume the underlying relationship between the response and the predictors for each sub-dataset is the same, so combining results from all the sub-datasets is reasonable.
+However, the datasets in distributed storage may be heterogeneous in distributions.
+Identifying the potential clustering of the subs-datasets is important for bias reduction and robust modeling.
+For divide-and-conquer methods, meta clustering can be applied to analyze whether there are potential cluster structures on the whole dataset.
+If there exist cluster structures, a random splitting in divide-and-conquer may lead to a modeling bias.

-The remainder of the paper is as follows.
-In Section \ref{sec:ProblemSetup}, we describe the problem and propose the meta-clustering method.
-In Section \ref{sec:Theoretical-Properties}, we present theoretical properties of the proposed method.
+The remainder of the paper is outlined below.
+We describe the meta clustering problem in Section \ref{sec:ProblemSetup} and propose our method, together with its theoretical properties, in Section \ref{sec:Method}.
 In Section \ref{sec:Data-Fairness}, we demonstrated a potential use of the method in fairness learning scenarios.
-In Sections \ref{sec:Simulations} and \ref{sec:Real-Data-Applications}, we show the performance of our method through more simulated and real-world The proofs are deferred to the Appendix.
+In Sections \ref{sec:Simulations} and \ref{sec:Real-Data-Applications}, we show the performance of our method through more experimental studies.
+The proofs are included in the supplementary material.